nus-cs2030s/2324-s2/docs/18-interface.md

 Note that all that is required for this method to work, is that the type of objects in `array` supports a `getArea` method.
 While `Shape` that we defined in the previous unit meets this requirement, it does not have to be.
 We could pass in an array of countries or an array of HDB flats.
 It is unnatural to model a `Country` or a `Flat` as a subclass of `Shape` (recall inheritance models the IS-A relationship).

-To resolve this, we will look at an abstraction that models what can an entity do, possibly across different class hierarchies.
+To resolve this, we will look at an abstraction that _models what an entity can do_, possibly across different class hierarchies.

 ## Interface